FindRobBrodie/brodie-react-template/README.md

 React, Typescript, and GraphQL combined with MaterialUI make creating UI's a dream.

 Feel free to use this template and change any part of it.
-It was made to be extendable.
+It was made to be extensible.
 Rip out any pieces you do not need and add what ever libraries you prefer to work with.

 If you found this repo useful, please give it a star to show your appreciation!